-The following structures probably have a significant influence upon the population’s ability to access and receive rehabilitation:
+The following structures probably have a significant influence on the population’s ability to access and receive rehabilitation:

-- the model of illness used by organisation responsible for commissioning and for providing the rehabilitation services
+- the model of illness used by organisations responsible for commissioning and for providing the rehabilitation services

 - the relationships, contractual or determined externally, between all organisations involved with patients needing rehabilitation

-- the understanding of and knowledge about rehabilitation in the public and in politicians, affecting
+- the understanding of and knowledge about rehabilitation of the public and politicians, affecting

 I will now consider, briefly, the eight classes of the structure shown in the MindMap (here).